MinaProtocol/mina/rfcs/0019-storing-client-data.md

 We also have the `receipt_chain_hash` object and is used to prove a `user_command` has been executed in a block.
 It does this by forming a Merkle list of `user_command`s from some `proving_receipt` to a `resulting_receipt`.
 The hash essentially represents a concise footprint of the sequence of user commands that have been executed since genesis to a certain point in time.
 The `resulting_receipt` is typically the `receipt_chain_hash` of a user's account on the ledger of some block.
 More info about `receipt_chain_hash` can be found on this [RFC](rfcs/0006-receipt-chain-proving.md) and this [OCaml file](../src/lib/receipt_chain_database_lib/intf.ml).

+With each transaction in a block, we should be able to know it’s corresponding produced `receipt_chain_hash`.
+We need this to help show the clients the receipt_chain_hashes of their transactions so they can prove it any time later.

 Below is an OCaml API of involving `receipt_chain_hash` type:

 ```ocaml